YakimbiICT/ios_test/README.md

 * push the code on your Github account and make a pull request to YakimbiICT/ios_test
 * **IF YOU CAN'T USE A PUBLIC REPO ON GITHUB, USE BITCUCKET [[ https://bitbucket.org/ ]] AND SET UP A PRIVATE REPO**

+## Bonus points
+* Add branches for both ARC and non-ARC implementations.